Aris-Offline/MCSkinn/README.md

 ## How to Contribute

+**Languages**

+- Help us translate new languages by editing or adding files to [`languages`](https://github.com/NotYoojun/MCSkinn/tree/main/languages) folder.

+**Report Bugs**
-For those who want to request new features or submit bug reports, click [this link](https://github.com/NotYoojun/MCSkinn/issues/new/choose) to open a new issue.
+- For those who want to request new features or submit bug reports, click [this link](https://github.com/NotYoojun/MCSkinn/issues/new/choose) to open a new issue.

+**Create More Skins**

+- Create more beautiful skins with MCSkinn Editor and upload them into [`skins`](https://github.com/NotYoojun/MCSkinn/tree/main/skins) folder.

 ## Requirements